Haminimi/cv-app/README.md

 - Vite Basics
 ## Reflection
 I am very excited to work with [React](https://react.dev/).
 I find it powerful, extremely useful, and interesting to work with.

+Currently, the project just takes user input and displays it.
+There is a lot of space for improvement, aiming to transform this project into a fully developed CV builder/generator site.
+However, the main goal of the project is achieved.
 ## Credits
 - Icon used for the favicon image is one of the [Profile icons created by Prosymbols Premium - Flaticon](https://www.flaticon.com/free-icons/profile)
 ## Author